Geo data – support for researchers

 The element “free” implies real choice and control for data subjects.
 To be truly freely given, individuals must have real choice, should not feel compelled to give consent and should endure no negative consequences if they do not give (or withdraw) their consent.
 In general terms, any element of inappropriate pressure or influence upon individuals (which may be manifested in many ways) which prevents a data subject from exercising their free will, shall render the consent invalid.

 A game app ask its users to agree to share their game data with researchers before they can start playing the game.
 Sharing the data with researchers is not necessary for the game to work properly, as the game can still be played even if researchers do not receive the data.
 If users cannot use the app unless they consent to data sharing, the consent cannot be considered as being freely given.
+In this case, relying on another legal basis like Public Task would likely be better suited for the project than relying on consent.

 • A researcher working on sustainability wants to study how ‘green’ his coworkers’ habits are.
 She will use a survey to collect the data, that will be announced in the faculty newsletter.
 In this example, consent will not be freely given unless the researcher can demonstrate that data subjects will not experience any pressure to participate or experience fear of (social) detrimental effects if they refuse.
 One possible solution is to engage a third party (an external organization or a researcher/employee from another faculty) to conduct the survey who will only provide sufficiently anonymised data to the researcher.
 As she won’t know who did or who didn’t fill out the survey, data subjects can reasonably expect no negative effects from consent refusal, and any potentially identifying information from individual’s responses would not be passed to the researcher.